 COPYRIGHT POLICY FOR BONSAIMARY.COM Effective Date: May 5, 2009

 If you suspect that any content on this website infringes upon your copyright, you can submit a copyright infringement notification in accordance with the Digital Millennium Copyright Act (“DMCA”).
-Bonsai Mary, Inc. will respond to valid DMCA notices regarding copyright infringement.
+Bonsai Mary, LLC. will respond to valid DMCA notices regarding copyright infringement.
 We may promptly remove any content that violates copyright laws from our website, irrespective of our liability, upon receipt of a DMCA notice that complies with the provisions of the Digital Millennium Copyright Act, specifically 17 U.S.C. § 512(c)(3).
 Bonsai Mary, Inc. will also make a good faith effort to inform the content owner or uploader once we remove allegedly infringing materials, giving them an opportunity to submit a counter-notification as outlined in 17 U.S.C. § 512(g)(3).

 If you believe that content on our website infringes your copyright, please follow the steps outlined below as per the Digital Millennium Copyright Act: